r3d91ll/H.A.D.E.S./README.md

 </div>

+***NOTE THIS BRANCH OF THE REPO IS JUST FOR THOSE WHO WANT TO HAVE A ARANGO DB SERVER AND MCP SERVER RUNNING LOCALLY. nO FURTHER WORK OR DEVELOPMENT WILL BE DONE ON THIS BRANCH!!***

 **HADES (Heuristic Adaptive Data Extraction System)** is a lightweight foundation for a multi-modal RAG (Retrieval-Augmented Generation) solution, designed to be stable and efficient for small office and home lab environments.
 This project focuses on integrating:

 - **ArangoDB**: For document storage and vector similarity search using FAISS.